fasteddy516/vscode-simpl-plus/README.md

 # crestron-simpl-plus README

-VSCode Extension which adds syntax highlighting and provides commands in the command palette for compiling.
+VSCode extension for Crestron SIMPL+.
+Includes syntax highlighting, compiler functions and module I/O visualization.

-Note: To take advantage of the compiler operations, you must have the Crestron provided SIMPL+ Compiler installed.
+_Note: To take advantage of the compiler operations, you must have the Crestron provided SIMPL+ Compiler installed._

 ## Features

-Syntax highlighting.
-Compiler.
+* Syntax highlighting for `.usp` and `.usl` files
+* Access to compiler functions and target selection from within VSCode
+* Real-time module I/O visualization
+* Quick access to the SIMPL+ help file
+* Quick access to API files associated with SIMPL# libraries

 This extension contributes the following commands: